-Sagi Haviv is a partner and designer at Chermayeff & Geismar, and at 34 is the youngest partner in the firm's history.
+Sagi Haviv is a partner and designer at Chermayeff & Geismar & Haviv, and at 34 is the youngest partner in the firm's history.
 Among his numerous projects for the company are the logo designs and identity systems for the Library of Congress, National Parks of New York Harbor, Radio Free Europe, Council on African American Affairs, and the fashion brand Armani Exchange.

 Haviv designed the award-winning animation "Logomotion", a 10-minute tribute to the firm's famous trademarks that was not only the first animated trademark sequence of such scope, but also introduced a new approach to showcasing a firm's portfolio.
 Haviv's other motion graphics work includes the opening sequence for the celebrated PBS documentary series Carrier.